ivan-sincek/forbidden/README.md

 **Remarks:**

+* all HTTP request headers, values, URL path bypasses, etc. were validated through the official documentation or public infosec write-ups,
 * Python Requests is up to 3x faster than PycURL, but PycURL is more customizable,
-* only `2xx` and `3xx` status codes are included in the output and results,
+* only `2xx` and `3xx` status codes are included in results and shown in output,
-* beware of `rate limiting` and other similar anti-bot protections, take some time before you run the script again on the same domain,
-* connection and read timeout is set to `60` seconds,
 * `length` attribute in results includes only HTTP response body length,
 * testing `double headers` is locked to `Python Requests` because cURL does not support it,
 * testing `encodings` is locked to `cURL` because Python Requests does not support it,
+* connection and read timeout is set to `60` seconds,
+* beware of `rate limiting` and other similar anti-bot protections, take some time before you run the script again on the same domain,
 * some web proxies might normalize URLs (e.g. when testing `encodings`),
 * some web proxies might modify HTTP requests or drop them entirely,
 * some websites might require a valid or very specific `User-Agent` HTTP request header,